-Since the beginning of KS, I’ve always been all about the journey, and how we can support each other taking baby steps in the right direction.
+Since the beginning of Kitchen Stewardship, I’ve always been all about the journey, and how we can support each other taking baby steps in the right direction.

 A journey about a journey, perhaps?